libgdx/libgdx.github.io/wiki/articles/updating-libgdx.md

  gdxVersion = "1.5.2"
 ```

 The version you see will most certainly be higher than `1.5.2`.
 Once you've located that string, you can simply change it to the latest release (or an older release) or to the current SNAPSHOT version.
-You may also have to update other modules in that same section of the `build.gradle` file, based on the [versions listing](/dev/versions/).
+You may also have to update other modules and dependencies in that same section of the `build.gradle` file, based on the [versions listing](/dev/versions/).
 Once edited, save the `build.gradle` file.
-For a much easier way to update your dependencies (automatically find the newest version of each), see [Gradle versions plugin](#gradle-versions-plugin-and-updating-your-dependencies).

 The next step is dependent on your IDE:

 * **Eclipse**: Select all your projects in the package explorer, right click, then click `Gradle -> Refresh All`.
 This will download the libGDX version you specified in `build.gradle` and wire up the JAR files with your projects correctly.
-* **Intellij IDEA**: will usually detect that your `build.gradle` has been updated and show a refresh button.
+* **Intellij IDEA** / **Android Studio**: will usually detect that your `build.gradle` has been updated and show a refresh button.
 Just click it and IDEA will update libGDX to the version you specified in `build.gradle`.
-Go into the gradle tasks panel/tool view and click the refresh button.
+Go into the Gradle tasks panel/tool view and click the refresh button.
 Running a task like 'builddependents' also tends to do this.
 * **Netbeans**: in the "Projects" view, right-click the top-most project node and select "Reload Project".
 All sub-projects will also be reloaded with the new files.
 * **Command Line**: invoking any of the tasks will usually check for changes in dependency versions and redownload anything that changed.

-### Replacing additional files
+## Replacing additional files

 You may need to replace additional files for some releases.
 They are listed here: